 In addition to not taking an extra $40,000 to support a lifestyle I couldn’t afford, I would have tried to do a better job learning to accept where I am and who I was at that time, so I can get to where I wanted to be.
 I didn’t like the cards I was dealt, and I wanted a new dealer.
 Instead, I was focused so much on how I was going to be perceived at that point in time.
 I didn’t consider the bigger picture and what a mountain of debt would do to me financially and psychologically.

 Learn to accept where you are in life so can get to where you want to be.
-I grew up in a pretty blue collar town, and I think part of the reason I went to such an expensive school and took those extra loans to live an extravagant college life is because I wasn’t happy where I was.
+I grew up in a pretty blue-collar town, and I think part of the reason I went to such an expensive school and took those extra loans to live an extravagant college life is that I wasn’t happy where I was.

 I’m sure there were plenty of people who were in a similar situation as me, I just think subconsciously I wanted to “start fresh” when I went to college.